drMy5tery/Trust-Me-Bro/README.md

 ## About The Project

-A web app that analyzes video comment sections to determine the legitimacy of the content or information solely based on user comments.
+A web app that analyzes the video comment section to determine the legitimacy of the content or information solely based on user comments.

 ![About Positive Screenshot][about-positive]